Brunswick Heads - Ocean Shores

 Population growth drivers in Brunswick Heads - Ocean Shores are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Brunswick Heads - Ocean Shores' population was 9,660 as of Nov 2025.
-This figure reflects a growth of 490 people since the 2021 Census, which reported a population of 9,170.
-The change is inferred from an estimated resident population of 9,596 in June 2024 and an additional 100 validated new addresses since the Census date.
-This results in a density ratio of 177 persons per square kilometer.
-Brunswick Heads - Ocean Shores' growth rate of 5.3% since the 2021 census exceeded the SA4 region's 3.3%, making it a growth leader in the area.
-Overseas migration contributed approximately 58.2% of overall population gains during recent periods, with natural growth and interstate migration also being positive factors.
+Brunswick Heads-Ocean Shores' population is 9,792 as of Nov 2025.
+This reflects a growth from the 2021 Census figure of 9,170 people, an increase of 622 (6.8%).
+The change was inferred from ABS's Jun 2024 ERP of 9,596 and additional validated new addresses since the Census date.
+This results in a density ratio of 179 persons per square kilometer.
+Brunswick Heads-Ocean Shores' growth exceeded SA4 region (3.9%) and Rest of NSW, marking it as a growth leader.
+Overseas migration contributed approximately 58.2% to population gains recently.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where data is not available, released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Future population dynamics project an above median growth for national non-metropolitan areas, with Brunswick Heads - Ocean Shores expected to increase by 1,628 persons to 2041, reflecting a gain of 16.2% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 base year.
+For areas not covered, NSW State Government's SA2 level projections released in 2022 with 2021 base year are used.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population dynamics project an above median growth for national non-metropolitan areas, expecting the area to increase by 1,628 persons to 2041, reflecting a total gain of 14.6% over the 17 years.

 Frequently Asked Questions - Population